Skip to main content

 The Reasonable Right to Bear Arms

-April 2024
+November 2024

 12min read

-The Supreme Court left the door open for reasonable regulations of guns if Congress has the will to act.
+The Supreme Court left the door open for reasonable regulations of guns, if Congress has the will to act.

-Editors Note: We asked Prof. Adam Winkler, a nationally recognized expert on Constitutional law and the history of gun control, to give us his thoughts on how we can steer a middle ground between the right to bear arms and strict gun control.
+Editors Note: We asked Professor Adam Winkler, a nationally recognized expert on Constitutional law and the history of gun control, to give us his thoughts on how we can steer a middle ground between the right to bear arms and strict gun control.
 Winkler teaches at the UCLA School of Law and is the author of Gunfight: The Battle over the Right to Bear Arms in America and a frequent contributor to major national magazines.

 Despite what extremists tell us, gun rights and gun control are not mutually exclusive.
 We can have both.
 Indeed, the story of guns in America is one of balancing gun rights with public safety, respecting both the right of individuals to have guns and the ability of lawmakers to impose reasonable restrictions on guns to enhance public safety.